AlexRod34/Aural-Clock/README.md

 Speech Synthesis Functionality: Depending on user action, Pi will respond with speech feedback using flite (text to speech synthesis engine that is a lightweight version of festival)

+Also has an optional Bluetooth mobile app that runs on Android: Aural Clock App for setting current time and alarm time wirelessly.